Classical Foundations: The Weight of Tradition

 By the end of the 1800s, the accepted list of music had become so influential that it could define what great music sounded like and what it should be trying to achieve.
 The symphony’s large structure, development of its themes, and rich harmonies conveyed important ideas.
 Writing in that style meant following its rules.
 Some composers used this challenge as inspiration to create very complex pieces.
 For others, it felt like an impossible burden.

-As the 20th century came to a close, there was a growing tension between tradition and change.
-The Canon that had once offered stability started to feel restrictive.
-This growing concern led to the next change, where the focus would no longer be on maintaining the status quo.
+By the turn of the twentieth century, there was a growing tension between tradition and change.
+The canon that had once offered stability started to feel restrictive.
+This growing concern led to the next shift, where the focus was no longer on preserving the status quo.

 Composers as Cultural Workers: The Myth of Genius